-- 3.16 The projections in all years rest on the Executive's adherence to the "Guiding Principles" the "Modelling for Recovery Principles" and the Budget Containment Strategies (para 3.6). - 3.17 Depending on the decisions taken in relation to Council Tax, year on year savings of these magnitudes have and will continue to take capacity out of the organisation.
-The priority has been front line delivery and accordingly members may notice a reduction in some areas of internal delivery, as well as our capacity to influence longer term strategic issues. - 3.18 Many of the changes to be implemented are untested and it is inevitable some transition turbulence may be experienced even with the focus on protecting front line service delivery.

-3.19 All the council's partners, elected councillors and staff should feel proud of reaching this point.
+- 2.18 Depending on the decisions taken in relation to Council Tax, year on year savings of these magnitudes have and will continue to take capacity out of the organisation.
+The priority has been front line delivery and accordingly members may notice a reduction in some areas of internal delivery, as well as our capacity to influence longer term strategic issues. - 2.19 Many of the changes to be implemented are untested and it is inevitable some transition turbulence may be experienced even with the focus on protecting front line service delivery. - 2.20 All the council's partners, elected councillors and staff should feel proud of reaching this point.
 However we must maintain this extraordinary effort if we are to continue to achieve our ambitious objectives.

-4. CONSULTATION AND CUSTOMER IMPACT
+3. CONSULTATION AND CUSTOMER IMPACT

-4.1 The formal budget consultation period is from 15th January 2014 to 26th February 2014 when the Council sets the Council Tax for 2014/15.
+The formal budget consultation period is from 15th January 2014 to 26th February 2014 when the Council sets the Council Tax for 2014/15.
 Comments from this Committee will be reported to the Executive for consideration at it's meeting on 12th February 2014.

-5. POLICY IMPLICATIONS
+4. POLICY IMPLICATIONS

-5.1 There are no direct policy implications as a result of this report.
+There are no direct policy implications as a result of this report.